 Table.
-5.3.4 - 383.
+5.3.4 - 434.
 IEC 104 settings.

-Name Range Step Default Description IEC 104 enable 0: Disabled 1: Enabled - 0: Disabled Enables and disables the IEC 104 communication protocol.
+Name Range Step Default Description IEC 104 enable DisabledEnabled - Disabled Enables and disables the IEC 104 communication protocol.
 IP port 065 535 1 2404 Defines the IP port used by the protocol.

-Name Range Step Default Description Ethernet port 0: All 1: COM A 2: Double Ethernet card - 0: All Defines which ethernet ports are available for Modbus connection.
+Name Range Step Default Description Ethernet port All COM A Double Ethernet card - All Defines which ethernet ports are available for Modbus connection.
 Visible if any double ethernet option card is installed in the device.
 Common address of ASDU 065 534 1 1 Defines the common address of the application service data unit (ASDU) for the IEC 104 communication protocol.
-APDU timeout (t1) 03600 s 1 s 0 s The maximum amount of time the slave waits for a transmitted Application Protocol Data Unit (APDU) to be confirmed as received the master.
+APDU timeout (t1) 03600 s 1 s 0 s The maximum amount of time the slave waits for a transmitted Application Protocol Data Unit (APDU) to be confirmed as received by the master.
 Idle timeout (t3) 03600 s 1 s 0 s The slave outstation can use a test fram to determine if the channel is still available after a prolonged period of communications inactivity.
 Test frame is sent at an interval specified here.